jfram/CSPP-processing/README.md

 %   note annotations -- use get_annotations.m from Wingard
 %   make mask for bad data (go through each deployment)
 % download NSIF, MFN, and surface CT data -- done
-%   get decimated CE02 BEP data from Brandy -- done
+%   decimated CE02 BEP CTD & vel data from Brandy -- done
 % check data against moored CTD data --
 %   plot 221: 1: scatter T at the depth for each deployment. -- done
 %             2: 1:1 T profiler vs. moored (3 dots per profile, so this is per deployment).